andruschka/pm2-meteor/README.md

-  // where the meteor settings are located "meteorSettingsLocation":"~/Workspace/ninjaApp/settings/production.json",
+  // where the meteor settings are located "meteorSettingsLocation":"~/Workspace/ninjaApp/settings/production.json", "meteorSettingsInRepo": false,
-  // or RELATIVE to app root, if you are deploying with git
+  // or RELATIVE to app root, if settings are located in git repo (this is not a good idea...)
   // "meteorSettingsLocation":"settings/production.json",
+  // "meteorSettingsInRepo": true,

   // build flags for Meteor
   "meteorBuildFlags": "--architecture os.linux.x86_64"